Can defaulted student loans be forgiven? Most programs require you to get out of default first, then apply for forgiveness.

 Should you get out of default?

 There are a lot of benefits to getting student loans out of default.
-You can protect your money from being seized, regain eligibility for FHA Loans, financial aid, deferment, forbearance, and start qualifying for loan forgiveness.
+You can protect your paycheck from wage garnishment, regain eligibility for FHA Loans, financial aid, deferment, forbearance, and qualify for loan forgiveness.
 But there are three drawbacks:

 - The loans will appear on your credit report.
 Many borrowers have been in default for so long that their student loans have been removed from their credit reports.
-Getting out of default either through rehabilitation or consolidation will cause the loans to reappear on your report, which may cause your credit score to temporarily drop.
-However, the delinquency and default status should not return.
+Getting out of default either through rehabilitation or consolidation will cause the loans to reappear on your report with all three credit bureaus, which may cause your credit scores to drop temporarily.
+But the delinquency and default status should not return.

 - The payment amount may increase.
-While you're in default, your whole financial situation (medical bills, cost of living, child support, etc.) is factored into your monthly payment.
+While you’re in default, your whole financial situation (medical bills, cost of living, child support, and so on.) affects your monthly payment.
 But when you return to good standing, your bills no longer matter.

 Can’t wait on defaulted student loan forgiveness?

-There's a chance blanket debt cancellation happens, and defaulted student loan forgiveness becomes a possibility.
-But until it happens, the federal government can garnish your wages, income tax refund, and Social Security benefits.
-You can stop that from happening by getting out of default either through consolidation or loan rehabilitation.
+There’s a chance blanket debt cancellation happens, and defaulted student loan forgiveness becomes a possibility.
+But until it happens, the federal government can garnish your wages and seize your income tax refund and Social Security benefits.
+Explore your repayment options to stop that from happening to you.

 If you want help choosing the right strategy for you, schedule a free 10-minute call with me today.
-We'll go over your loans to find the best path to get you back in repayment and on the track towards loan forgiveness.
+We’ll review your loans to find the best path to get you back in repayment and on the track toward loan forgiveness.